praveenaiiisc/MakeMore_Prediction_Project/README.md

 ### Usage

-- The included `names.txt` dataset, as an example, has the most common 32K names takes from [ssa.gov](https://www.ssa.gov/oact/babynames/) for the year 2018.
+- DataSet: The included `names.txt` dataset, as an example, has the most common 32K names takes from [ssa.gov](https://www.ssa.gov/oact/babynames/) for the year 2018.
 It looks like:

 ```
 emma